tamanegitaro/GP2040-CE-TT-Edition/README.md

 * L2 Neogeo mini
 * R3 PC Engine/Core Grafx/TurboGrafx-16 mini

 * Important!
-Make sure to select DPad : Digital
+Make sure to select DPad : Digital for mini series

 ## What need to be prepared in this project
 In my project, following descriptors need to be modified by you for mini series compatibility: